Group actions on dg-manifolds and Exact Courant algebroids

-{\bf Approach 2.} We say that the group $G$ acts with hamiltonian symmetries on the dg-manifold $P=(T[1]M \oplus R[n], Q= d + H\partial_t)$ whenever the infinitesimal action given by the (non-necessarily strict) map of dgla's induces a map of Leibniz algebras
+{\bf Approach 2.} We say that the group $G$ acts with hamiltonian symmetries on the dg-manifold $P=(T[1]M \oplus R[n], Q= d + H\partial_t)$ whenever the infinitesimal action given by the (non-necessarily strict) map of differential graded Lie algebras induces a map of Leibniz algebras

 at the level of the derived algebras associated to $\gr g[1] \to \gr g$ and ${\gr{gsym}}^*(P,Q)$ respectively.

 A map of Leibniz algebras $\Psi: \gr g \to {\gr{Ham}}^*(H)$ is given by a degree zero map

 with $d \alpha_a + \iota_{X_a}H =0$, and such that